-If you want to know how to stay regular and avoid constipation while traveling this summer, you’ve come to the right place.
+If you want to know how to stay regular and avoid travelers constipation while traveling this summer, you’ve come to the right place.
 The tips and tricks you learn in this article also apply to other times of the year.

-Why Do People Experience Occasional Constipation When They Travel?
+Why Do People Experience Traveler’s Constipation?

 Whether you’re aware of it or not, everyone has what’s known as a “bowel movement schedule.”
 A bowel movement schedule refers to how many bowel movements you typically have in a day or week and at what time.